If you’re an American, the combination of affordable AND high-quality health care just doesn’t exist in the United States.

 I call it Hunter-Gatherer Health Care.

-I’ve been living successfully as a digital nomad since March, 2016 and have been using this method to quickly and affordably plug into the health care systems wherever I go.
+I’ve been living successfully as a digital nomad since March, 2016 using this method to quickly and affordably plug into the health care systems wherever I go.

 You’re going to like this method because it’s dirt cheap and super simple.